-Best strings for a Gibson SG.
 The SG guitar is a variant of Les Paul’s single-cutaway design, and its comparatively thinner body and lighter weight make it easy to play the guitar at higher frets.
 Its tone is darker, with excellent sustain and diversity.
 It is the most popular guitar model made by Gibson and is the first guitar from the brand to have a single-cutaway body.
-To learn more about what strings are on a Gibson SG, read on!
+Read on to learn more about what strings are on a Gibson SG!

 Best strings for a Gibson SG

-Using Elixir strings on your Gibson SG will provide long-lasting tone life and a more comfortable feel, and they will also eliminate tone-killing debris.
-These strings also are coated for increased life and longevity.
-Whether you choose to use Elixir strings on your SG will depend on your playing style.
+Using Elixir strings on your Gibson SG will provide long-lasting tone life and a more comfortable feel and eliminate tone-killing debris.
+These strings are also coated for increased life and longevity.
+Whether you use Elixir strings on your SG depends on your playing style.
 Elixir has a wide selection of strings available for the most popular gauges.

 Elixir Strings are made of nickel-plated steel and round-wound construction.
 This material makes them suitable for a wide range of electric guitar styles and is durable enough to last several years.
 A rounded wound design gives you a brighter tone while maintaining a fast feel.
 These strings are also available in acoustic and electric guitar versions.
 You can compare the sounds of the strings on the website and decide which ones sound better for your playing style.